ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 but that would be a different behavior from current Leo.
 We could instead go for different defaults for starting and ending bounds, i.e. `=` for the starting bound and `<` or `>` (depending on direction) for the ending bound.

+A drawback of this approach is that it is somewhat verbose.
+Furthermore, some of the authors of this RFC do not find it very readable.